Silbrigs/silbrig.github.io/source/about/index.md

 ---
-title: About Arieslx
+title: About Silbrig
 date: 2022-10-30 17:59:47
 ---

-My name is LiuS.
-I use @Arieslx on the web.
-My role is a Front-End programmer in the community.
+My name is Yichoo.
+I use @Silbrig on the web.
+I am a university teacher of design.

-Skills:

-- React
-- Graphql
+Focus:

-- Nodejs
+- Interactive Design
-- Dev ops
+- Product Design